mozilla/pkipolicy/rootstore/policy.md

 6.  whether the audit is for a period of time or a point in time;
 7.  the start date and end date of the period, for those that cover a period of time;
-8.  the point in time date, for those that are for a point in time;
+8.  the point-in-time date, for those that are for a point in time;
-9.  the date the report was issued (which will necessarily be after the end date or point in time date); and
+9.  the date the report was issued (which will necessarily be after the end date or point-in-time date); and
 10. For ETSI, a statement to indicate if the audit was a full audit, and which parts of the criteria were applied, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP, EVCP+, QCP-w, Part1 (General Requirements), and/or Part 2 (Requirements for trust service providers).

-Audit reports which are being supplied to maintain a certificate within the Mozilla root program MUST be provided to Mozilla via the CCADB within three months of the point in time date or the end date of the period.

 ### 3.2 Auditors ###